Flame and Stuxnet Developers Worked Together, Researchers Say

 How it spreads

-, Kaspersky Lab’s Chief Security Expert Alexander Gostev said:
+In a statement, Kaspersky Lab’s Chief Security Expert Alexander Gostev said:

 The projects were indeed separate and independent from each other.
 However, the new findings that reveal how the teams shared source code of at least one module in the early stages of development prove that the groups cooperated at least once.
 What we have found is very strong evidence that Stuxnet/Duqu and Flame cyber-weapons are connected.

-There are more details available from Secure List, in a detailed blog post
+There are more details available from Secure List, in a detailed blog post.

 The only good news here is that for the most part, consumers aren’t affected.